rapka/polemics-md-wiki/content/Cartography/Emeritia/Bulletin of the Atomic Scientists.md

 The Bulletin of the Atomic Scientists is a long running non-profit and academic journal focused on existential risks.
 As the name implies,, its original focus was on nuclear weapons, but it has since expanded into raising awareness in other areas.

+Bizarrely, the Bulletin published a piece called [Why a nuclear weapons ban would threaten, not save, humanity](https://thebulletin.org/2024/01/why-a-nuclear-weapons-ban-would-threaten-not-save-humanity/) in February 2024.

 ### AI X-Risk

 The Bulletin has begun covering AI more in recent years, including existential risk (filed under the "disruptive technologies" header).
 A [December 2023 article](https://thebulletin.org/2023/12/policy-makers-should-plan-for-superintelligent-ai-even-if-it-never-happens/)argued that politicians should prepare for an apocalyptic AGI scenario, no matter how unlikely it is.
 Author Zachary Kallenborn asserted the following: